MartinB30/pbl-blog/_posts/2023-12-13-journey-part-1.markdown

     return authentication.getPrincipal().getAttributes();
 }
 ```
-In the provided code, after a successful Codeflow, I only received user information and not a token that could be used for subsequent requests by adding it to my header as Bearer.
+In the provided code, after a successful run, I only received user information and not a token that could be used for subsequent requests by adding it to my header as Bearer.
 Initially, I thought I needed to decode the received information using JWT, but that turned out not to be the case.
 I later discovered the correct solution.

 ### The Solution